matthalliday/butler-consultants/_pages/canadian-testing-programs/legal-issues-policies-and-testing.md

 - In reviewing policies that include testing, the trend amongst arbitrators is to make an attempt to find a reasonable balance between public safety issues and employee rights when discussing medical examinations and drug testing.
 A key consideration is normally whether the employer's actions would be considered reasonable under the circumstances.
 The issues are also often discussed within the context of human rights guidelines and principles.
 - These decisions are specific to the company policy being reviewed in each case, however, the general trend appears to be to accept alcohol and drug testing is acceptable in a risk or safety-sensitive working environment in a reasonable cause situation, and as part of a complete investigation into a serious accident or incident.
 It has also been accepted as a condition of assignment to a higher risk position, and on a case by case basis on return to duty after treatment for a problem, or as a condition of continued employment after a violation (as determined on a case by case basis).
 There has been no ruling on pre-employment testing as the arbitrators and unions have no jurisdiction.
-- Bantrel - Site Access Testing: Site access testing has been examined in an arbitration setting.
-The November 26, 2007 decision by the Alberta Court of Queens Bench in United Association of Journeymen and Apprentices of the Plumbing and Pipefitting Industry and Bantrel Constructors Co. upheld an arbitration award accepting site access testing.
-In this case, Bantrel was required to test all existing workers at a Petro Canada construction site prior to the effective date of their site -specific alcohol and drug policy requirements.
-The judicial review focused on four subjects and found: although the Canadian Model for Providing a Safe Workplace was accepted as part of the collective agreement, Petro Canada was not limited in introducing requirements outside of the Model; the pre-access testing requirement was reasonable; there was no human rights violation; and the decision not to specify remedy was reasonable given the Panel was unable to force the Owner to allow anyone on their site.

 The Court of Queens Bench decision can be viewed at <http://www.canlii.org/en/ab/abqb/doc/2007/2007abqb721/2007abqb721.html>